pyeventsourcing/esdbclient/README.md

 default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

-Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied on the server after filtering.
-See below for more information about filter regular expressions.

 The optional argument `limit` is an integer which limits the number of events that will be returned.
 The default value is `sys.maxint`.

 The optional argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.

+The filtering of events is done on the EventStoreDB server.
+The `limit` argument is applied on the server after filtering.
+See below for more information about filter regular expressions.

+When reading forwards from a specific commit position, the event at the specified position WILL be included.
+However, when reading backwards, the event at the specified position will NOT be included.
+(This non-inclusive behaviour, of excluding the specified commit position when reading all streams backwards, differs from the behaviour when reading a stream backwards from a specific stream position, I'm not sure why.)

 The example below shows how to read all events in the database in the order they were recorded.